learn-co-curriculum/precollege-summer-intro-to-web-design-track/day-06/lectures/intro-to-jquery/README.md

 <img src="https://s3.amazonaws.com/after-school-assets/jquery4.png">

 + Take a look at this image - these are all HTML elements that we know and love.
-+ This model enables us to modify the content and visual presentation on our HTML document with scripting languages such as JavaScript.
++ This model enables us to modify the content and visual presentation on our HTML document with scripting languages such as jQuery (and plain JavaScript).
 + What kind of things can we do with JS + DOM?
-  + Add/remove/hide/show HTML elements in the page.
+  + Add/remove/hide/show HTML elements in the page
-  + Add/remove/change HTML attributes.
+  + Add/remove/change HTML attributes
-  + Add/remove/change  CSS styles.
+  + Add/remove/change CSS styles
   + Listen for key presses or mouse events upon Elements
-  + Create events in the page.
+  + Animate Elements

 <img src="https://s3.amazonaws.com/after-school-assets/tumblr_mo32apssfq1r8lg7to1_500.jpg">